mindspore-ai/docs/docs/mindspore/programming_guide/source_en/auto_parallel.md

 #### all_reduce_fusion_config

 `all_reduce_fusion_config` allows users to customize the AllReduce segmentation policy by gradient aggregation.
-To reduce resource consumption and operator execution gaps, the framework fusions all the reverse gradient aggregation AllReduce operators into one by default.
+To reduce resource consumption and operator execution gaps, the framework fusions all the AllReduce operators of reverse gradient aggregation into one by default.
 However, when the model is large, the iteration smearing time increases.
-You can set this parameter based on the actual network to manually tune and find the optimal segmentation policy by gradient aggregation.
+You can manually tune and find the optimal segmentation policy by gradient aggregation by setting this parameter based on the actual network.

 The following is a code example: